 The college's intercollegiate athletic facility, The Murray Center, features practice and competition sites for basketball, gymnastics, volleyball, and wrestling.
-In addition, there are team and general locker rooms, a fully equipped training/rehabilitation room, an equipment area, a weight-training facility, offices and classrooms, the Marocco student-athlete support center, team meeting rooms, and the Athletic Hall of Fame.
-Additional facilities include a recently renovated baseball facility; the Bazar softball complex; new tennis courts; and a state-of-the-art, all-weather, Black track complex.
-A new five-acre, outdoor practice facility and a renovated 2,000-seat, outdoor competitive venue were recently completed.
+In addition, there are team and general locker rooms, a fully equipped training/rehabilitation room, an equipment area, a weight-training facility, offices and classrooms, team meeting rooms, and the Athletic Hall of Fame.
+Additional facilities include Anchormen Field (baseball); the Bazar softball complex; competitive tennis courts; the Black Track complex, including a 3,000-seat outdoor competitive venue; a five-acre practice complex; and the newly dedicated Student-Athlete Success Center.
+For additional, and the most up-to-date, information on the intercollegiate athletic program, visit www.goanchormen.com.